Random ramblings

 Sitting here on a deserted Cornish airfield, I feel totally at peace; deeply connected to those who have gone before, their echoes never leave.
 The sky above is deep blue, gently fading to paler shades towards the horizon, decorated by a few feathery wisps and blobs of cloud.
 The faded windsock barely stirs in the warm breath of air and hangs limply from its pole like a wilted flower.
 Directly overhead, the sun is briefly filtered by a passing cloud, a fierce white orb burning through the depths of downy fleece.
 All is quiet except for the drone of insects going about their business, the cheerful twitterings of skylarks feeding on the wing and crickets chirping in the grass.
 Hay bales dot the fields between the runways, silent sentinels waiting patiently for collection.
 Rabbits creep into vision from burrows deep inside the bramble thickets, cropping the sun-browned grass ever shorter.
 The brambles that shield their homes are heavy with ripening blackberries, almost covering the blockwork of the old air raid shelter in front of me.

-It’s hot now.
-The turbines on the hill overlooking the airfield turn half heartedly like unwound clocks, each one pointing in a random direction as if uncertain of which way to go.
+Delta-J is parked beside me, her bright red pod a splash of colour amid the late summers day.
+Her tank is full and she’s all checked out ready to go, but I’m in no rush to fly, happy just to be here in the place I love beyond all other, enjoying the solitude.
+The old tower building which houses our hangar stands tall behind me, empty sightless windows gazing out into the infinite blue.
+The wind turbines on the hill overlooking the airfield turn half heartedly like unwound clocks, each one pointing in a random direction as if uncertain of which way to go.
 The huge blades move lazily as if the effort of turning is all too much.
-St Eval church squats on the horizon to the right, the spider web of aerials marking St Merryn’s wartime twin, not yet under the threat of destruction – not since the war anyway.
+St Eval church squats on the horizon to the right, the spider web of aerials marking St Merryn’s wartime twin.
 Fields of russet and green patchwork the land in between, rising up to meet the perfect blue of the sky.
-Lines of golden hay bales dot the landscape like giant swiss rolls.
-It’s too peaceful to fly today.
+It’s too nice to spoil the moment with engine noise, I feel no need to break the spell.
 Let it be.